TomasHubelbauer/git-submodule-track-branch-sub/README.md

 ---

-1. The submodule repository was created
+- The submodule repository was created
+- A change was added in the submodule repository to test pulling changes from the submodule directory